School Volunteer FAQs

-Do ALL volunteers have to have clearances?
+Do all volunteers need clearances?

 What clearances are required?

-Why are 3 different clearances required?
+Why are three different clearances required?

 Each clearance request searches a unique database of records.
-The PA clearances for child abuse and criminal records are held in 2 different state databases, while the Federal clearance checks criminal history through a national database.
+The PA clearances for child abuse and criminal records are held in two different state databases, while the Federal clearance checks criminal history through a national database.

 What should I do once I get my clearances?